pspete/psPAS/docs/collections/_commands/Get-PASSafeMember.md

 - `-UseGen1API` parameter must be specified.
 - You cannot report on the permissions of the user authenticated to the API.
 - Reporting on the permissions of the Quota Owner is expected to fail.
-- Depreciated from CyberArk Version 12.3
+- Deprecated from CyberArk Version 12.3

 ```yaml
 Type: String